Information For Authors

 COVER LETTER (as a Word document – PDF files not accepted)

-Please review “suggested cover letter format” (http://colombiamedica.univalle.edu.co) prior to writing.
+Please review the "suggested cover letter format" (http://colombiamedica.univalle.edu.co) before writing.

-• Statement that manuscript is not under review elsewhere
+- Statement that the manuscript is not under review elsewhere

 6.1 Title page